 If you prefer to read the article in German, however, there is also a translated version available on the German fan site genesis-fanclub.de.
 (Thanks to Christian Gerhardts.)

-Andy would like to thank Jonathan Dann and Anthony Phillips for their help in preparing and sharing the piece.
-Genesis are effectively retired today, although some of the individual members tour and their legacy continues to command massive respect, hence this celebratory article.
+Andy was lucky enough to meet and chat with Anthony Phillips at a tribute gig to his work in November 2019 [pictured], and he would like to thank Jonathan Dann and Anthony Phillips for their help in preparing and sharing the article.
+Genesis are effectively retired as a recording outfit today, although a final live tour is planned for late 2020 and some of the individual members also still tour, as their legacy continues to command massive respect, hence this celebratory article.

 Andy still occasionally gigs as a keyboard player (with guitarist Phil Light), and his interest in music remains strong.
 While fully acknowledging some of the darker side of the music business (see DJ Mark Devlin’s writings for more on that), there’s no question that in its best expression rock music can be inspirational and illuminating.
 Andy says: